 “Remote access and control was the next step in offering the best product to our customers,” said Goldhorn.

 To achieve this level of access, the NECO team knew they needed to create a system, starting with hardware products that could utilize the communication links that were already in the field.
 Today, each grain dryer is equipped with a ConnectPort® X4 Gateway.
-The ConnectPort® X4 Gateway collects live data from NECO Commander PLC Dryer Control and sends that data to Digi Remote Manager over a cellular connection.
+The ConnectPort® X4 Gateway collects live data from NECO Commander PLC Dryer Control and sends that data to Digi Remote Manager built on Amazon Web Services (AWS) EC2.
 Digi Remote Manager then passes the information to NECO’s custom web application, COMMANDnet, so it’s easily accessible and actionable for farmers, dealers and NECO.

 With the remote management system in place, farmers don’t have to be near the grain dryer to know its condition.
 They receive text and email alerts and can login to the application from their smartphone, tablet or computer to analyze operations.